Close

 Different Types of ITR Forms

-This form must be used if your income is earned through a salary or pension.
-Additionally, if you have income from house property or other sources, excluding lottery winnings or income earned through horse racing, you need to file this ITR form.
+The ITR 1 Form is the simplest form and must be used if your income is earned through a salary or pension.
+Also, if you have income from house property or other sources, excluding lottery winnings or income earned through horse racing, you need to file this ITR Form.

 You cannot file using this form if your annual income exceeds ₹50 lakh or you own foreign assets.
 Moreover, the form may not be used for taxable capital gains, income from multiple properties, agricultural income exceeding ₹5,000, or income from a profession or business.